 Give a Temporary Event Notice

-Please read the prescribed forms and guidance carefully for detailed information on giving Temporary Event Notices - if you fail to provide any of the information required, the notice will be rejected.
-The TEN must be accompanied by the fee of £21, and copied to the police and Environmental Health.
+Please read the prescribed forms and guidance carefully for detailed information on giving Temporary Event Notices before completing the online form.
+You will be asked to make a payment of the fee of £21 when you submit your notice, which will be copied to the police and Environmental Health.
+If you fail to provide any of the information required, the notice will be rejected.
+Please note, no refunds will be provided for rejected notices.

 Types of Temporary Event Notice